Blazzzeee/job_suite/README.md

-The first part would be a webserver which listens to incoming job requests **-- desc server**
+The first part would be a webserver which listens to incoming job requests \n **-- desc server**
 The server is a FastAPI server that listens onto oncoming job requests.
 The job requests are sent via a CLI which can include various information like priority, timeouts, retries, display logs, (more to add).